epics-containers/epics-containers.github.io/docs/user/tutorials/debug_generic_ioc.rst

 Debugging Generic IOC Builds
 ============================

-This tutorial is a continuation of `07_generic_ioc`.
+This tutorial is a continuation of `generic_ioc`.
 Here we will look into debugging failed builds and fix the issue we saw in the  previous tutorial.

 There are two ways to debug a failed build: